aliciawarddev/CSS-Drawings/backlog.md

 - BOTANICAL WORKSPACE
     - Build items
         - items tray
-        - pens
         - pothos plant
         - laptop
         - desk
         - chair
-    - Perspective: ensure everything is rotated and skewed the same amount for visual consistency
+    - Perspective: ensure everything is rotated and skewed the same amount for visual consistency, same with the circles: same ratio of height to width for the same visual perspective
     - Window: Fix it: size, colors, depth, etc
     - Color Palette: establish palette with colors, use the same colors for all elements
+    - Pothos: Add and position leaves once it's in the permanent location

 ## Drawings to Build